-Electone arrangement of the Taiwanese evergreen hit, 流水年華.
+Yamaha Electone ELS-02C arrangement of the Taiwanese evergreen hit, 流水年華.
 This was a Taiwanese pop cover of the 70s Japanese hit, あなただけを (Anata Dake O).

 The usual happened.
 Again.

 Was supposed to be working on my next retro HK TV theme song but ended up getting side-tracked.
 What happened was, out of the blue, I experienced this sudden curiosity about retro Taiwanese songs, particularly those from the 70s and 80s.
-(Tai Wan Lao Ge, as they call it) Did a quick search in YouTube, listened to a few, and before I knew it, I was hooked.
-I’ve been listening non-stop over the past two weeks.
+(Tai Wan Lao Ge (台灣老歌), as they call it) Did a quick search in YouTube, listened to a few, and before I knew it, I was hooked.
+I’ve been listening non-stop since two weeks ago.

-Note: Other than Feng Fei Fei, 流水年華 was also covered by many other Taiwanese singers over the years.
+Note: Other than Feng Fei Fei, 流水年華 was covered by many other Taiwanese singers over the years too.
 From Liu Wen Zheng to Tsai Chin, to an R&B version by Harlem Yu.

 Note 2: Now, this is pure coincidence.
 Frightening coincidence!
-The Japanese name of the song translates to “Only You,” which was the title of my previous upload, a homage to Far Cry 5.
+The Japanese name of the song translates to “Only You,” which was the title of my previous upload i.e. a homage to Far Cry 5.
 Joseph Seed a.k.a.
-The Father truly has … mysterious ways of working on your mind.
+The Father truly has mysterious ways of working on your mind!

-Free Yamaha Electone Score & Registration Data for 流水年華 (Liu Shui Nian Hua)
+Free Yamaha Electone Score & ELS-02C Registration Data for 流水年華 (Liu Shui Nian Hua)

 Warning!
 The registration and Finale PrintMusic files are zip files!
 You might need to disable your virus/malware protection before downloading.

-- While researching on YouTube, I found over ten versions of 流水年華 / あなただけを!
+- While researching with YouTube, I found over ten versions of 流水年華 / あなただけを!
 As highlighted above, this is the Pop Bossa version sang by Feng Fei Fei during one of her concerts.

 - Pop Bossa.
 There’s a … drums preset by that name?
-That’s where I got most of my drums from.
+That’s where I got most of my drum patterns from.

 - I’ve included an adlib to give the song a slightly more jazzy, live concert feel.
 On this, the Super Articulation Saxophone that I used has a slight delay as well as a glide when accented.
 You need to be aware so as not to be caught off guard.